serraict/serraict.github.io/_posts/learn/2015-11-18-agile-retrospectives-program-day3.md

 Tips to get stuff done are:

- * Appoint an ambassador for an action item
+ * Appoint an ambassador for an action item;
- * Add action items to (the top of) the sprint backlog
+ * Add action items to (the top of) the sprint backlog;
- * Ask about them in the daily (an ambassador could do this too)
+ * Ask about them in the daily (an ambassador could do this too);
- * Have a dedicated Kanban board for action items
+ * Have a dedicated Kanban board for action items;

-## Define success criteria for the actions
+ * Define success criteria for each action and verify if they're met.